sever-sever/vyos-kvm/README.md

 Install VM's and provide ip address on eth0 via dhcp and ssh access to them via ssh-key.

-Params of VMs in file vars/guests.yml
+Params of VMs in the file vars/guests.yml

 In the example, 2 virtual machines will be created.